DiegoLibonati/TaskManager-Library-Python/README.md

 ## Description

 Task manager developed in Python that allows you to manage personal or team activities.
 With this tool, users can create, edit and organize their tasks, assigning due dates and setting priorities.
 Ideal for those who need a simple but functional solution to organize their tasks effectively.

-IMPORTANT: This project was created for practice POO
+⚠️ Note: This project was created mainly to practice Object-Oriented Programming (POO).

 ## Technologies used